DanOlner/regionalGVAbyindustry/README.md

     regions.
   - ‘SW’: sectors that *shrunk* for the x region(s) but *grew* for the y regions.
+- The function returns the base plot, and then any optional ggplot extras can be added to it.

-An example with LCR on the x axis and the rest of the UK on the y axis, looking at both ‘SE’ and ‘NE’ (sectors all ‘grew’ for LCR, but a mix of growth and shrinkage in the UK).
+The next plot puts LCR on the x axis and the rest of the UK on the y axis, looking at both ‘SE’ and ‘NE’ (sectors all ‘grew’ for LCR, but a mix of growth and shrinkage in the UK).
+‘SE’, in purple, has five sectors.

-The function returns the base plot, and then a few optional extras are added to it.

 Anything to the right of the diagonal line has an LQ higher than 1 (or roughly - slightly different number here since the denominator has the region in question left out).

+The plot included here is a gif that compares what difference logging the scales makes.
+Logging is useful for checking overall structural change - movements are proportional at different scales.
+But it can hide the scale of some sectors - for example, it’s clear here that some public sectors are (relatively) a much larger proportion both regionally and nationally in 2021 than 1998.

 ``` r
 p <- twod_proportionplot(